UKPLab/BrokerIO/docs/source/broker/cli.rst

 With the client it is possible to work with the broker during the command line.
 Manually install it with `pip install .` in the root directory of the project.
 You can run it by simple execute ``brokerio --help``.
+It is also possible to use the command line interface with the python module directly ``python3 -m brokerio --help``.

 For using the client you need to install the python environment.
 We recommend to use conda for this (see `Miniconda Install <https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html>`_).